HHS Adopts ACIP Recommendation to Eliminate Thimerosal From Flu Shots

 Secretary of US Health and Human Services Robert F. Kennedy Jr signed to adopt the CDC's Advisory Committee on Immunization Practices (ACIP) recommendations to remove mercury-based thimerosal from all influenza vaccines distributed in the United States.
 Kennedy has also approved all recommendations issued from the April ACIP meeting, but recommendations from June are still under review.1

-“After more than two decades of delay, this action fulfills a long-overdue promise to protect our most vulnerable populations from unnecessary mercury exposure,” Kennedy said in a news release.1 “Injecting any amount of mercury into children when safe, mercury-free alternatives exist defies common sense and public health responsibility.
+“After more than 2 decades of delay, this action fulfills a long-overdue promise to protect our most vulnerable populations from unnecessary mercury exposure,” Kennedy said in a news release.1 “Injecting any amount of mercury into children when safe, mercury-free alternatives exist defies common sense and public health responsibility.
 Today, we put safety first.”

 “Mercury is the third most toxic element on earth, only behind polonium and plutonium and has no physiological role in the human body,” Lyn Redwood, RN, MSN, FP, said in an ACIP meeting.2 “There is also evidence that thimerosal is not an effective preservative at vaccine levels.”